Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Minimal nonisothermal matrix--fracture system with evolving aperture

 \subsection{Matrix and fracture Darcy laws}

 In the matrix, phase velocities obey

 Here $\K$ is the matrix permeability tensor.
-On the fracture manifold the phase velocities obey the tangential Darcy law
+On the fracture domain the phase velocities obey the Darcy law along the fracture

-Here $\gradt$ denotes the tangential gradient along the fracture, and $\mathcal T_f(b)$ is the fracture transmissivity.
+Here $\gradG$ denotes the gradient along the fracture, and $\mathcal T_f(b)$ is the fracture transmissivity.
 The total mobilities are

-The matrix is treated as a full-dimensional porous continuum, whereas the fracture acts as a lower-dimensional conductive pathway carrying tangential flow.
-Because the fracture is typically more conductive than the matrix, injection and cooling may drive the fracture and matrix across different regions of the augmented state space \cite{Berre2019,Wang2021FracturedGeothermal}.
+The matrix is treated as a full-dimensional porous continuum, whereas the fracture acts as a lower-dimensional conductive pathway carrying flow along the fracture.
+Because the fracture is typically more conductive than the matrix, injection and cooling may drive the fracture and matrix across different regions of the augmented state domain \cite{Berre2019,Wang2021FracturedGeothermal}.

 The fracture transmissivity is taken in cubic-law form,